alexrozanski/PXSourceList/README.markdown

 Clone the repository:

     $ git clone https://github.com/Perspx/PXSourceList.git

+You can then either:

-Copy all of the files from the `PXSourceList` directory (including those in the `Internal` subdirectory) into your project.
+  * Copy all of the files from the `PXSourceList` directory (including those in the `Internal` subdirectory) into your project.
+  * **or** add the Xcode project as a subproject to your own Xcode project, or to your workspace and link against the PXSourceList framework target.

 ### Adding `PXSourceList` to your application